2022–23 NHL season: Broadcast rights

-Canadian media

 National

+Canada

 This was the ninth season of the league's 12-year Canadian national broadcast rights deal with Sportsnet.
 This included Sportnet's sub-licensing agreements airing Saturday Hockey Night in Canada (HNIC) games on CBC Television and French-language broadcasts on TVA Sports.
 Sportsnet discontinued the Hometown Hockey format for its Monday-night national games and replaced it with Rogers Monday Night Hockey.
 Sportsnet's schedule included two special Friday editions of HNIC on January 13 and 27, and the Hockey Day in Canada games on January 21.
 Saturday HNIC games aired across CBC, one or more of the four Sportsnet feeds, Sportsnet One, Sportsnet 360, or Citytv; decisions on network assignments were made on a week-by-week basis, and select HNIC games were simulcast on multiple networks.

 NHL Live, the digital streaming package for both national and out-of-market games, was discontinued.
 Out-of-market games were now streamed exclusively on Sportsnet Now Premium, albeit with reduced functionality with no home/away or radio broadcast features available.

 This followed the league's trend of moving out-of-market streaming rights directly onto a media partner's platform, after the previous season when ESPN+ took over the U.S. rights from the league's in-house NHL.tv.